Our Story

 Fledging the nest

-Up until this point, all games of Chicken Rush had been hosted by us.
+Up until now, almost all games of Chicken Rush had been hosted by us.

 But I wanted more people to play the game.
 I wanted their feedback.
-I wanted some criticism.
 I wanted new ideas.
 I wanted to hear funny stories about how their games went.
+I wanted more Chickens hunted.

 So I launched a new feature called "Hatch" where anyone could set up and play their own games.
 The game was still a bit buggy, but I wanted to see others give it a go.